 Your “Statement of Intent”

 A statement of intent (also known as a “statement of purpose” or a “letter of intent”) tells the faculty in your desired program what you intend to accomplish as a graduate student, and how you intend to do so.
-It should demonstrate self-motivation in two ways: First, in what you have accomplished in life so far: have you thought specifically and clearly about your career goals?
+It should demonstrate self-motivation in two ways: First, what you have accomplished in your academic life so far?
+Have you thought specifically and clearly about your career goals?
 Have you been taking advantage of undergraduate opportunities that position you well towards achieving those goals?
 Second, in your vision for the future: do you have a clear idea about how you will progress towards your goals as a graduate student in the department to which you are applying?
 Have you gone so far as to not only identify a faculty member or members who fit well with those goals, but also communicated with them?
 You should begin that process by sending them your curriculum vitae (an academic résumé), communicating your research ideas with them, and opening a discussion with them about how your research interests might also fits with theirs.
 This should all happen several months before the application deadline.
 Overall, leave the strong impression that you have researched the department, program, and faculty, and have chosen it carefully.

-While this may be obvious, we cannot not stress this final point enough: write clearly, spell correctly, use good grammar, and be sure to proof read your letter.
+To conclude, write clearly, spell correctly, use good grammar, and be sure to proof read your letter.
 After all, if you are not willing to do this in your letter of intent, why would faculty think you would do so in a paper, thesis, or dissertation?